shgysk8zer0/shgysk8zer0.github.io/_drafts/just-a-concept.md

 submodules (*which might just result in a black hole, but how exactly would that be any worse than NPM is already?*).

+Alternatively, packages could be installed with a very strict directory structure, such as `/:lang/:vendor/:package/:version`.
+A package would specify its packages and versions, similar to the way things are now, and all dependencies would be installed to the correct paths accordingly.

 ## Obstacles to overcome
-- Need to standardize directory structure for language, vendor, and package `/:lang/:vendor/:package/` where the path is entirely lower-case to avoid issues of case-sensitive filesystems
-- All packages will be required to use semantic versioning
-- Packages requiring different versions of another package will be an issue for languages such as JavaScript or anything importing over the network in a simple / direct way.
-- Will need a way of specifying development resources to not be included in production.
+This *almost* works.
+The problem comes in languages that import code using some specific syntax that restricts characters.
+In JavaScript, `import '/js/vendor/package/1.2.3/file.js';` works just fine, but it wouldn't work for PHP to use `new \Vendor\Package\1.2.3\File`.
+Use of hyphens or underscores might fix this problem sometimes, but in any language, developers would not want to have to always specify a version and have to update all of that whenever a package gets updated.

-That is not an insignificant amount of work to do, but it's not something that hasn't already been done at least a dozen times.
+Resolving this is not an insignificant amount of work to do, but it's not something that hasn't already been done at least a dozen times.
 Having so many language-specific implementations gives us a diversity in inspiration, giving us the potential to create something better than all others.
 Think of it as an opportunity to take the best features and, hopefully at least, avoid the annoyances.

 As an added bonus, this would consolidate efforts to create and improve package managers, which should result in something more stable, performant, and secure.

+My idea is to extend Git into a universal package manager, complete with dependency managment.
+I know it wouldn't be easy and there are problems that I personally cannot solve.
+But I know that figuring this out would be well worth it.
+It would make setting up, maintaining, updating, and publishing code **so much** easier, especially for developers who work in multiple languages.
+I imagine that GitHub and Bitbucket would be glad to become markets for packages too.